kovidgoyal/calibre/manual/faq.rst

 Use the 'Connect to iTunes' method in the 'Getting started' instructions in `Calibre + Apple iDevices: Start here <https://www.mobileread.com/forums/showthread.php?t=118559>`_.

-This method only works on Windows Vista and higher, and OS X up to 10.8.
-Linux is not supported (iTunes is not available in linux) and OS X newer than 10.8 is not supported, as Apple removed the facility to use iTunes to manage books, replacing it with iBooks.
+This method only works on Windows Vista and higher, and macOS up to 10.8.
+Linux is not supported (iTunes is not available in linux) and macOS newer than 10.8 is not supported, as Apple removed the facility to use iTunes to manage books, replacing it with iBooks.